malexsmith/3700_Assignment_1_dispersal/README.md

 distance_matrix_km_a <- units::set_units(st_distance(sites_a, sites_a), "km")
 distance_matrix_km_a <- as.dist(distance_matrix_km_a)

-# Because these distances are pairwise - the measures are not independent of each other
-# therefore rather than a regression, perform a Mantel test in vegan to test the relationship between genetic and geographic distance
+# Because these distances are pairwise - the measures are not independent of each other therefore rather than a regression, perform a Mantel test in vegan to test the relationship between genetic and geographic distance

 mantel_res_a <- mantel(dist_a, distance_matrix_km_a, method = "spearman", permutations = 999)
 print(mantel_res_a)
-# is there significant isolation by distance within this species?
+# Is there significant isolation by distance within this species?

 # Combine distances into a single data frame so you can plot them